 - 1 cup Roasted Almonds

-- 1 ½ - 2 tsp Fresh Orange Juice or juice from 2 segments
+- 1 ½ - 2 teaspoon Fresh Orange Juice or juice from 2 segments

-- 2 tsp Vegetable or Coconut Oil optional
+- 2 teaspoon Vegetable or Coconut Oil optional

 - Use store bought unsalted roasted almonds or roast almonds at home.